good-loop/doc/pages/policy/complaints-procedure.md

 employees. • If the complaint is being made on behalf of the customer by an advocate it must first be verified that the person has permission to speak for the customer, especially if confidential information is involved.
 It is very easy to assume that the advocate has the right or power to act for the customer when they may not.
-If in doubt it should be assumed that the customer’s explicit permission is needed prior to discussing the complaint with the advocate. • After talking the problem through, each manager or the member of staff dealing with the complaint should suggest a course of action to resolve the complaint.
+If in doubt it should be assumed that the customer's explicit permission is needed prior to discussing the complaint with the advocate. • After talking the problem through, each manager or the member of staff dealing with the complaint should suggest a course of action to resolve the complaint.
 If this course of action is acceptable then the member of staff should clarify the agreement with the complainant and